Determine SSO Classification (Yes / No / Not Supported / Not Known)

 When you create the field, Torii assigns an Internal Name (custom fields typically start with c_).

-You’ll use that internal name in the Update app API request.
+You will use that internal name in the Update app API request.

 https://support.toriihq.com/hc/en-us/articles/32565395389723-Settings-Application-Details